-I have been making string for tying stone axe handles and making artefacts for 40 years or so...
+I have been making string for nets and bags, tying stone axe handles and making other artefacts for 40 years or so...

-Using it as a preference to bought string... and worth more too!
+Always using it as a preference to bought string... and worth more in the long run too!

-My artefacts and art have been collected worldwide.
+My artefacts and art have been collected worldwide and

-So I know how to make string from bark or most grasses, strip of tissue paper, towelling...
+So ... how to make string from tree bark or most grasses, palm trees, strips of tissue paper, rags, plastic bottles...

 Once learned it can be done with any fibre.